lizmat/raku-all-modules/github/FCO/Test-Fuzz/README.md

 ## Description
 `Test::Fuzz` is a tool for `generative/fuzz testing`.
 Add the `is fuzzed` trait and `Test::Fuzz` will try to figure out the best generators to use to test your function.
+If the function was already made, pass it to the `fuzz` function for the same effect.

 To run the tests, just call the `run-tests` function.